-On January 26, 2018, the 2017 Annual Report of Vessel Plus was held.
-Sylvia Wang, Managing Editor, gave a review of the development of the Journal over the past year to all members of the editorial office, which reads as follows.
+On January 26, 2018, the 2017 Annual Report of Vessel Plus (VP) was held.
+Sylvia Wang, Managing Editor, gave a review of the development of the journal over the past year to all members of the editorial office, which reads as follows.

-On March 31, 2017, VP was launched and the first issue was officially published under the leadership of our Editors-in-Chief Professor Aaron S. Dumont, Professor Mario F. L. Gaudino, Professor Alexander N. Orekhov, Professor Alexander D. Verin, with the joint efforts of all the members of the Editorial Board, editorial staffs, authors, reviewers and our readers.
-Later, a succession of three issues were released as a quarterly publication.
-Among all 33 articles published last year, 8 originates from the special issue Atherosclerosis and Related Diseases organized by our Editor-in-Chief, Prof. Alexander N. Orekhov.
+On March 31, 2017, VP was launched and the first issue was officially published under the leadership of our Editors-in-Chief Professor Aaron S. Dumont, Professor Mario F. L. Gaudino, and Professor Alexander N. Orekhov, Professor Alexander D. Verin, with the joint efforts of all the members of the Editorial Board, editorial staffs, authors, reviewers and our readers.
+Later, a succession of three issues was released as a quarterly publication.
+Among all of the 33 articles published last year, 8 originate from the special issue Atherosclerosis and Related Diseases organized by our Editor-in-Chief, Prof. Alexander N. Orekhov.
 The types of articles published last year and authors’ countries of origin are shown in the following figures:

 Respectfully submitted by Sylvia Wang, Managing Editor.